vramana/blog/_posts/2016-01-13-codemod-tutorial-2.md

 The implementation of `findInitializeMethod` is make a collection of `ObjectExpression`'s and filter the Initializer objects and check if the value of `initialize` key is actually a `FunctionExpression`.
 The implementation of `findInitializeIdentifier` is similar to `findInitializeMethod` except in the last step, instead of filtering `FunctionExpression` we filter `Identifier` nodes.

 `changeMethod` and `changeIdentifierDeclaration` code is already presented in Solution 1.
 We just repackaged it under a different name here so I am not explaining it again.
 We are still doing a transformation call inside another transformation call in `changeIdentifierDeclaration`.
 I currently don't know any way around it.
-But the point of writing this approach is to learn a way to write transforms more **declaratively**.
-It's not completely declarative but it tries to be within it's limitations.
+But the point of writing this approach is to learn a way to write a codemod that targets two different styles of writing code at the same time i.e, it does two different kind of transforms at the same time.
+I also think it's a bit more declaritive but it's purely subjective opinion.

 ### Summary